 Kids love dinosaurs!

 Kids love dinosaurs!
 What kid doesn’t already know the classification names of creatures that you have never heard of before?
+Sure, you know T.rex.
+But do you know Anatotitan?
+Colepiocephale?
+What about Piatnitzkysaurus?!
 Which only goes to show you that, as always, our kids are way ahead of us.
 They know all about the latest discoveries, including information on their eating habits, coloration, stature, social habits, when they lived, why they died, and so much more.

 But wait!
 Let’s stop and think about this.
 How much of this information is true?
-In other words, how much is science, and how much is interpretation?
+Many of the books our kids read from the library present a real-life world for these creatures, without offering up much in the way of proof.
+So, in other words, how much is science, and how much is interpretation?
 Some say dinos lived millions of years ago, some say not.
 Some say they died out by way of a giant meteor, some say by a flood.
 And some say they have feathers, some say not.
 What has actually been observed, and what is somebody’s creative abilities taking over?
 If your kids love dinosaurs, then you need to help them know the truth about these strange beings.

 Truth and Imagination